 Proteus is not an inherited disease, nor is it affected by the environment.
-Instead, during the first few weeks of development, one cell develops a mutation in the ATK1 gene.
+Instead, one cell develops a mutation in the ATK1 gene during the first few weeks of development.
 This gene controls cell growth, division, and death.
 As that one cell divides rapidly to form new cells, the mutation spreads into a pattern called “mosaic.”
 This means that it affects only parts of the body randomly.
 Typically, a newborn will appear completely normal, and the overgrowths will prevent themselves between 6-18 months from birth.
 Proteus is very sporadic and does not seem to follow a family history.
 A sibling of one with proteus has only a 1% chance of having it as well, and parents with proteus have never passed it on to date.

 Though we are used to a fictional representation of mermaids, those born with what is called mermaid syndrome do not fit the fishy stereotype.
 Truly called sirenomelia, the mermaid syndrome is presented when a baby is born with a single lower limb.
-Sirenomelia is extremely rare, with only 300 cases reported in literature.
+Sirenomelia is extremely rare, with only 300 cases reported in the literature.
 Of those 300, 15% were one of a pair of identical twins, and 22% were born to mothers with diabetes.
 It is estimated that sirenomelia is present in about 1 in 60,000 to 100,000 births.
-It has been reported in all ethnicities, and is more common in males, with a ratio of approximately 2.7:1 males to females.
-Most with sirenomelia die as infants, but with reconstructive surgery, some have lived as long as young adulthood.
+It has been reported in all ethnicities and is more common in males, with a ratio of approximately 2.7:1 males to females.
+Most with sirenomelia die as infants, but some have lived as long as young adulthood with reconstructive surgery.

 Sirenomelia is suspected to be multifactorial, meaning that both genetics and environmental factors may contribute to the condition.
-In some cases, there is only one artery, and the two arteries that branch off the aorta and take blood to the lower, or caudal, part of the embryo are missing.
+There is only one artery in some cases, and the two arteries that branch off the aorta and take blood to the lower, or caudal, part of the embryo are missing.
 This results in a lack of nutrients in the lower portion of the embryo, which causes underdevelopment.
 Sirenomelia is also more commonly found in the children of mothers with diabetes.
 About 22% of infants with sirenomelia have diabetic mothers.
-The infants with sirenomelia also often have spinal problems and gastrointestinal issues.
+Infants with sirenomelia also often have spinal problems and gastrointestinal issues.
 Their lungs can also be underdeveloped, which is a common cause of death in those with the condition.

 There are seven types, each classified by the development of the lower limbs.
 Those with type one have all the bones necessary for legs and have just skin connecting the limbs.
 The rest of the types get increasingly worse, with those that have type seven only having one solitary bone in the “leg.”